reciprocalreviews/reciprocalapp/DESIGN.md

 -- anyone can propose venues
 -- anyone can view proposals
--- admins can update proposals
+-- stewards can update proposals
--- admins can delete proposals create table proposals (
+-- stewards can delete proposals create table proposals (
   -- The unique ID of the venue
   id uuid not null default uuid_generate_v1() primary key,